aclysma/rafx/docs/why_rafx.md

 Rafx includes a shader processor the pre-cooks shaders for multiple platforms.
 This avoids needing to do just-in-time shader translation/compilation on end-user devices.
 This permits many heavy non-rust dependencies to be excluded from the game itself.

+Additionally, the shader processor can [generate rust code](shaders/generated_rust_code.md) that provides a type-safe interface for working with descriptor sets compatible with a given shader.